-SUPPORTER: Your name listed on the film's official website under the 'Donors' tab as a 'Supporter' *PLUS* private access to an online copy of the film upon completion *PLUS* 3 production photo prints from the set mailed to you.Estimated delivery:Ships within the US only
+SUPPORTER: Your name listed on the film's official website under the 'Donors' tab as a 'Supporter' *PLUS* private access to an online copy of the film upon completion *PLUS* 3 production photo prints from the set mailed to you.Estimated delivery:Only ships to: United States

-SUPPORTER PLUS: Your name listed on the film's official website under the 'Donors' tab as a 'Supporter' *PLUS* private access to an online copy of the film upon completion *PLUS* 3 production photo prints from the set mailed to you *PLUS* a personal thank you and conversation about the issue and film with writer/director Ian Ebright (via phone or Skype).Estimated delivery:Ships within the US only
+SUPPORTER PLUS: Your name listed on the film's official website under the 'Donors' tab as a 'Supporter' *PLUS* private access to an online copy of the film upon completion *PLUS* 3 production photo prints from the set mailed to you *PLUS* a personal thank you and conversation about the issue and film with writer/director Ian Ebright (via phone or Skype).Estimated delivery:Only ships to: United States

 ASSOCIATE PRODUCER: All of the above *PLUS* an Associate Producer credit on the film, appearing in the film's credits and on the official website under the 'Cast and Crew' tab.
-Your name will also be added to the film's profile on the Internet Movie Database (IMDB.com) as an Associate Producer.Estimated delivery:Ships within the US only
+Your name will also be added to the film's profile on the Internet Movie Database (IMDB.com) as an Associate Producer.Estimated delivery:Only ships to: United States

 EXECUTIVE PRODUCER: An Executive Producer credit on the film, appearing in the film's credits and on the official website under the 'Cast and Crew' tab.
-Your name will also be added to the film's profile on the Internet Movie Database (IMDB.com) as an Executive Producer *PLUS* a personal thank you and conversation about the issue and film with writer/director Ian Ebright (via phone or Skype) *PLUS* private access to an online copy of the film upon completion *PLUS* 3 production photo prints from the set mailed to you.Estimated delivery:Ships within the US only
+Your name will also be added to the film's profile on the Internet Movie Database (IMDB.com) as an Executive Producer *PLUS* a personal thank you and conversation about the issue and film with writer/director Ian Ebright (via phone or Skype) *PLUS* private access to an online copy of the film upon completion *PLUS* 3 production photo prints from the set mailed to you.Estimated delivery:Only ships to: United States

 - (30 days)